-All teachers (not including CCP and AP courses) will have an assessment policy which will include utilizing reassessments/retakes.
-By allowing students to retake assessments, we will be able to ensure students are truly mastering the content.
+Students' grades will reflect multiple opportunities to demonstrate their level of achievement of skills and content.
 Details about this policy will be included in each teacher's course outline.
 If you have any specific questions, please contact the teacher directly.